 2 Department of Neuroscience, Reproductive Sciences and Dentistry, University of Naples Federico II, Naples, Italy

 Introduction Blood-brain barrier (BBB) disruption and consequent alterations of ion transport play a pivotal role in the onset and progression of many neurological diseases.
 Notably, BBB breakdown represents a risk factor for epilepsy, and seizures can damage brain endothelial cells (BECs), thus further exacerbating the disease.
 However, the molecular mechanisms linking endothelial dysfunction to seizure susceptibility remain poorly understood.
 We recently demonstrated that KCNQ-encoded voltage-gated potassium Kv7 channels (specifically, Kv7.1, Kv7.4 and Kv7.5) are expressed in BECs and regulate BBB permeability.
 Moreover, we showed that Kv7.5 was selectively reduced in brain microvessels (BMVs) from epileptic rats, and that pharmacological activation of Kv7 channels reduced BECs damage induced by kainic acid (KA).
-Building on these evidence, in this study we investigated if KCNQ5 deletion affected BBB function and seizure susceptibility in vivo, and endothelial permeability in vitro; moreover, we evaluated the possible effects of carnosic acid (CA), a rosemary-derived Kv7.5 opener, on BMVs integrity in vitro and seizure protection in vivo.
+Building on these evidence, in this study we investigated if KCNQ5 deletion affected BBB function and seizure susceptibility in vivo, and endothelial permeability in vitro; moreover, we evaluated the possible effects of carnosic acid (CA), a rosemary-derived Kv7.5 opener, on BMVs integrity and seizure protection.

 Methods BBB permeability was assessed by measuring fluorescein isothiocyanate (FITC)–dextran uptake in freshly isolated BMVs from 6–10 week old wild type (wt) and kcnq5-/- male rats.
 Status epilepticus (SE) was induced by repeated KA injections until the appearance of stage ≥3 seizures, scored using the modified Racine scale.
 CA was administered at 10 mg/kg 30 min prior to induction of seizures.
 Animals were culled 24 h after reaching SE and brains were collected to isolate BMVs.
 Permeability in BECs derived from induced pluripotent stem cells (hiBECs) was evaluated by trans-endothelial electrical resistance (TEER) measurements.